datacamp-content-public/Highcharter-for-Finance/slides/chapter_1_cc9767f391d9266e7fb9b1e7fbe28dc0.md

 `@script`
 Welcome to our chapter on data frames and tibbbles, which is another name for a data frame that you will hear in the R community.
 If data frames and tibbles are new to you, I recommend having a quick look at the "Data Frames" lesson from "Introduction to R".
-They are  a very common data structure and are an important part of the tidyverse.
 Tibbles have a different structure than XTS objects such as the one we visualized in the last chapter and we will use a different highcharter code flow to chart them.
-Before we do that, though, let's review the tibble that holds data for one  ETF, the price history of SPY..
+Before we do that, though, let's review the tibble that holds data for one  ETF, the price history of SPY.

 ---
 ## Tibble of SPY Price History

 ```yaml
 type: "FullImageSlide"
 key: "9004953abf"
 ```

 `@part1`
 ![etf_tibble](https://assets.datacamp.com/production/repositories/3344/datasets/c8c1bb21452433a983ceca40a296d8657fb09075/Screen Shot 2018-08-07 at 1.15.04 PM.png)